neovarier/behavioural_cloning/writeup_report.md

 The data set is spit as follows: training dataset = 0.8 validation dataset = 0.2
-I am using the splitting feature of model.fit_generator.
-I am plotting the training and validation loss using the history feature of the model.fit_generator.
+I am using the splitting feature of model.fit_generator.(line no. 128) I am plotting the training and validation loss using the history feature of the model.fit_generator.
 Initial training, resulted in the validation loss increasing when the training loss was continuously decreasing.
 This is a clear case of overfitting.
 The network is not able to generalize.
 The following graph depicts it:

+![alt text][image1] ![alt text][image2]
-Therefore I used dropout layers in the fully connected layers with a dropout probability of 0.5.

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
+Therefore I used dropout layers in the fully connected layers with a dropout probability of 0.5. (line no. 112-117) The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually.
+The model used an adam optimizer, so the learning rate was not tuned manually.(line no. 124)

 ####4.
 Appropriate training data